vitessio/website/content/en/docs/13.0/reference/compatibility/query_planner.md

 ### Testing the new planner using `gen4comparev3`

 The latest version of the Vitess query planner, `Gen4`, changes most of the planner's internals.
-To ensure `Gen4` produces plans that, once executed, give us the same results as what `V3` would do, we have developed a small test tool that runs queries using both `Gen4` and `V3` planners and compare their results.
+To ensure `Gen4` produces plans that, once executed, give us the same results as what `V3` would, we have developed a small test tool that runs queries using both `Gen4` and `V3` planners and compares their results.
 If the results we got are different from the two planners, the query will fail and the difference will be printed in VTGate's logs as a warning.

 This tool is enabled by the use of a new planner: `Gen4CompareV3`, to use it, we must start VTGate with the `-planner_version` flag set to `Gen4CompareV3`.